 Warning: naked butts ahead.

 It was the best summer of my life.
 Well one of the best.
-I can’t say I remember exactly, having lived through 69 summers now, but this one really felt like for sure it was one of the best.
-Definitely one of the best in recent memory.
+I can’t say I remember exactly, having lived through 69 of them now, but this one really felt for sure like was one of the best.

 It started with a trip south to gather with friends for our five-day annual Long Dance in late June; always a rich, nourishing, and joyous time.
 Early July we visited a friend on Vancouver Island for several days exploring and hanging out in the Cowichan Valley, and then visited friends who live on nearby Saturna Island.
 Long walks in nature, beautiful scenery, wildlife, open spaces both inner and outer, great meals and good company.
 And it was not long after that trip that that two of my three sisters arrived to visit for a couple of weeks.